Voide1220/Voide1220.github.io/_pages/about.md

 The vision is to develop large-scale visual searching system (拍立淘) and general multi-modal technologies for various e-commerce applications, such as superlarge-scale pre-training (10-billion image-text product data), AIGC (GPT & VLM & Diffusion).
 Now it has become one of the largest visual/multi-modal application scenarios in China.

-I’m recently leading one small group that mainly works on Efficient Data Understanding & Generation for Multi-Modal Foundation Models(Data Flywheel/Governance, Advanced Paradigm/Framework, Creative AIGC). <b>Actively recruiting research/engineering interns, please see <a href="https://zhuanlan.zhihu.com/p/707679629?utm_campaign=shareopn&utm_medium=social&utm_psn=1793706250598506498&utm_source=wechat_session">Link</a>, feel free to contact me!</b>
+Recently, I study with some outstanding researchers from the CAD&CG State Key Laboratory, Zhejiang University: <a href="https://cshen.github.io/">Prof. Chunhua Shen</a>, <a href="https://scholar.google.com.hk/citations?user=FaOqRpcAAAAJ&hl=zh-CN">Prof. Hao Chen</a>, and <a href="https://scholar.google.com.hk/citations?user=DFuDBBwAAAAJ&hl=zh-CN">Prof. Bohan Zhuang</a>, aiming to explore the efficient/unified architecture and paradigm for next-generation VLM.

-Recently, I also study with some outstanding researchers from the CAD&CG State Key Laboratory, Zhejiang University: <a href="https://cshen.github.io/">Prof. Chunhua Shen</a>, <a href="https://scholar.google.com.hk/citations?user=FaOqRpcAAAAJ&hl=zh-CN">Prof. Hao Chen</a>, and <a href="https://scholar.google.com.hk/citations?user=DFuDBBwAAAAJ&hl=zh-CN">Prof. Bohan Zhuang</a>, aiming to explore the efficient/unified architecture and paradigm for next-generation VLM.
+I’m also leading one small group that mainly works on Efficient Data Understanding & Generation for Multi-Modal Foundation Models(Data Flywheel/Governance, Advanced Paradigm/Framework, Creative AIGC). <b>Actively recruiting research/engineering interns, please see <a href="https://zhuanlan.zhihu.com/p/707679629?utm_campaign=shareopn&utm_medium=social&utm_psn=1793706250598506498&utm_source=wechat_session">Link</a>, feel free to contact me!</b>